oyounis19/NCF-Recommender-System/README.md

 - The adjusted architecture of NCF enables the input of the user/item features besides the user/item IDs.

 - A recommender system is not just a ranking model, but a pipeline: Items Retrieval, Filtering, Ranking, and Ordering.
-(All explained in the notebook)
+(Detailed explanation in the notebook)

 ## 📚 Project Structure